sequenceiq/cloudbreak-docs/docs/openstack/ui/termination.md

 OpenStack instances first.
 Instances are started in an Auto Scaling Group so they may be restarted if you terminate an instance manually!

-Sometimes Cloudbreak cannot synchronize it's state with the cluster state at the cloud provider and the cluster can't be terminated.
+Sometimes Cloudbreak cannot synchronize its state with the cluster state at the cloud provider and the cluster can't be terminated.
 In this case the `Forced termination` option can help to terminate the cluster at the Cloudbreak side. **If it has happened:**